Augmenting Compliance-Guaranteed Customer Service Chatbots: Context-Aware Knowledge Expansion with Large Language Models: Experimental Setup

-We employ an in-house dataset from customer service in the financial sector for training.
-This dataset comprises approximately 3K QA pairs with an average of 40 questions per QA pair.
-Based on this dataset, we constructed a training dataset with 90K instances by random sampling the raw QA pairs, following the format detailed in Table \ref{table:prompt_template}.
+To evaluate the proposed methods for generating similar questions, we leverage a dataset sourced from an active customer service chatbot in the financial sector, which comprises over 3,000 QA pairs in Chinese, each with an average of 40 human-annotated similar questions.
+From this, we constructed a training dataset of 90,000 instances by randomly sampling the raw QA pairs, following the format outlined in Table \ref{table:prompt_template}.
+Additional experiments with public datasets are presented in Appendix \ref{sec:more results} for completeness and reproducibility.